-Before lockdown, we were expecting to spend part of the Easter holidays in a caravan by the sea.
+The first time we did camping in the garden was during lockdown, we were expecting to spend part of the Easter holidays in a caravan by the sea.
 The kids were pretty disappointed to be missing their holiday so we decided to recreate the fun of a holiday at home by putting the tent up in our back garden.
-Here’s how we got on when we went camping at home and some ideas to make it fun.
+Back garden camping turned out to be great fun and it’s something we’ve done a few time since.
+Here’s everything you need to know as well as some ideas to make it fun.

 What to Camp at Home in: Tents and Other Ideas

+There are certain camping essentials that you can’t manage without and somethingnto sleep in is one of them.
 Our main tent that we take for our camping holidays is too big to fit in our garden but luckily we also have a three man tent* we bought with the intention of doing trips with just one adult and one child to create some special bonding time.
-We haven’t actually managed to do that yet but were very glad we had the tent as it fits in our garden easily.
+We haven’t actually managed to do that yet but were very glad we had the tent as it’s perfect for camping in the garden.

 If you don’t have a tent that will fit or indeed have a tent at all, there are some other options.
 If you have a garden trampoline, that can be turned into a pretty cool tent with some sheets and blankets covering the top and pegged to the sides.